white-poto/async-mysql-php/README.md

 + based on `mysqli::poll`
 + throw `RuntimeException` when mysql connection or sql is error
 + the return value's order is same to the order that you call `attach` method
++ every `attach` method will return a `Promise` object, you can call `Process::then` method to defer the data processing.

 Interface
 ----------------